zstumgoren/bls-api/docs/api_bls.md

           'date': f"{row['year']}-{row['month']}-01",
           'unemployed': row['unemployed_rate']
       })
-    # ADD THESE LIUNES related to Headers
+    # ADD THESE LINES related to Headers
     #  Update headers to allow CORS
     # Better would be to use flask-cors
     headers = Headers()